The fate of Quasi-Exponential inflation in the light of ACT-DR6: Confrontation with Planck

 In \fig{fig_h0} we have shown variation of the inflationary energy scale ($H_0$) with the model parameter for two different values of number of e-foldings, the black solid line represents $N=50$ and red dashed line is for $N=60$.
-For the above plot we have assumed that the amplitude of inflationary scalar perturbation is $2.12 \times 10^{-9}$ \cite{akrami2020planck, aghanim2020planck}.
-From the above plot we may argue that quasi-exponential inflation has the potential to address wide range of inflationary energy scales and hence can easily handle different orders of tensor-to-scalar ratio.
+For the above figure we have assumed that the amplitude of inflationary scalar perturbation is $2.12 \times 10^{-9}$ \cite{akrami2020planck, aghanim2020planck}.
+From the plot we may argue that QEI has the potential to address wide range of inflationary energy scales and hence can easily handle different orders of tensor-to-scalar ratio.
+Though QEI may not be able to explain tensor-to-scalar ratio $r<0.01$, which we shall see later.